Engineering, B.S.

 8. Summarize the key issues in science and faith and recognize the harmony possible while studying God's creation.
 (ULO 2, 3).

-Each Program Learning Objective (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.
+Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

-In addition, PLOs 1-7 reference ABET student learning objectives, which may be found in the Accreditation Criteria & Supporting Documents section of ABET's website.
+In addition, PLOs 1-7 reference ABET student outcomes, which may be found in the Accreditation Criteria & Supporting Documents section of ABET's website.

 Program Educational Objectives